 If you’re like most small businesses, the bulk of the bookkeeping falls on the owner or another employee without an accounting background.
 And the actual work is pushed aside by more “important” tasks.
 It’s a tradition that’s hard to break.

 As an example, a client of ours recently told us that he previously managed the books after-hours, when the standard workday was done, because that’s the way of life of a small business owner.
-You can check out the full case study here.
+You can check out the full story here.

 Schedule a free consultation today to find out how monthly accounting can help you get ahead of the curve and close your books the right way.